What is new since the Janus v. AFSCME victory?

 Through an extensive education program, CEAFU works with teachers, administrators, and citizens vitally interested in the nation’s schools, who believe their freedom of choice is threatened by coercive unionism.
 CEAFU distributes instructional materials about Right to Work and research on compulsory unionism.

 4. I believe a professional educator should support his or her profession.
 Why shouldn’t I join a teachers’ organization and work for it?

 We agree that every educator should be free to join whichever organization he or she believes will work toward his or her goals.
 We do not believe any educator, however, should be forced to accept an organization’s representation against his or her will.
-The practice of “exclusive representation” — which denies an individual the right to the choice of representation — is legal in 34 states.
-And, in 22 states and the District of Columbia, educators can be fired solely for refusing to support a teachers’ union.
 See our Faces of Freedom Section for stories about dedicated teachers who were fired for refusing to pay tribute to teachers’ labor unions.

 5. I am still in school and haven’t applied for a teaching position yet.
 Why should I think about this now?

 One of the first questions you will face when you arrive for the first day of teachers’ meetings will likely be whether or not to join the local association or union.
 You may even be pressured to join a teacher union in order to student teach.
 It is important now to expand your knowledge, to understand the priorities and goals of the various organizations so that you will be prepared to make an informed decision.